 The optimal time to put mulch is in the middle to late April.
-Mulch is an excellent addition to the garden that will improve its overall appeal as well as the health of your plants.
+Mulch is an excellent addition to the garden that will improve its overall appeal and the health of your plants.
 It can mean the difference between a lovely flowering garden and large, sweet, juicy fruits.

 What is mulch?